vitest-dev/eslint-plugin-vitest/docs/rules/prefer-comparison-matcher.md

+# vitest/prefer-comparison-matcher

-# Enforce using the built-in comparison matchers (`vitest/prefer-comparison-matcher`)
+📝 Enforce using the built-in comparison matchers.

 ⚠️ This rule _warns_ in the 🌐 `all` config.